-He has published in a range of outlets including Al Jazeera, The Guardian, VICE News, The Times, The Telegraph, The Spectator, The New Statesman, News Deeply and Marie Claire.
-He has also spoken on Sky News, taught for the British Council and researched a prospective project with the BBC to film the rescue of underage girls in Maharashtra, India.
+He has work has appeared in Al Jazeera, The Guardian, VICE News, The Times, The Telegraph, The Spectator, The New Statesman, the New Internationalist, News Deeply and Marie Claire.
+He has also spoken on Sky News, taught for the British Council in New Delhi and researched a prospective project with the BBC to film the rescue of underage girls in Maharashtra, India.

-He holds a First-Class Degree in History (GPA 4.0) from the University of Manchester.
-He is accredited by the UK's National Union of Journalists.
+First-Class Degree in History (GPA 4.0) from the University of Manchester.
+Accredited by the UK's National Union of Journalists.

 Reporting, features, foreign investigations, photojournalism, shorthand, video journalism, in-depth research,